creack/telepilot/DESIGN.md

 ### Protobuf

-Clang-format is used to enforce the Protobuf coding style.
-See [.clang-format](.clang-format) for details.
+[Buf](https://buf.build/) will be used to enforce Protobuf coding style.

 ### YAML

 `yamllint` is used to enforce YAML style.
 See [.yamllint](.yamllint) for details.
+This is used to validate the GitHub actions.

 ## Conclusion